dss-extensions/opendss-svn-mirror/trunk/Version8/Distrib/readme.txt

 Copyright (c) 2008-2019, Electric Power Research Institute, Inc.
 All rights reserved.

-Version 8.6.5.3
+Version 9.1.3.3

 Changes this version
 ====================
 - COM and DLL interfaces have been updated to allow the progress form to appear if required
 - Storage controller was upgraded to allow multiple targets for seasonal simulations

-The Version 8 is the first to be delivered with parallel processing capabilities in both 32-bit (X86) and 64-bit (X64) versions.
+This version is delivered with parallel processing capabilities in both 32-bit (X86) and 64-bit (X64) versions.
 The OpenDSSInstaller download includes both X86 and X64 versions, along with optional documentation and examples.